Schools are cashing checks from the IRS

 In November, the IRS began sending the first round of checks to school districts that have filed for clean energy tax credits.
 While districts across the country seek to follow in their footsteps over the next decade, members of Congress are discussing the future of clean energy tax credits.

 These energy investments are modernizing aging school infrastructure, creating local jobs, and generating savings for districts.
-Elective Pay has made these opportunities more accessible than ever, already opening the door for over 300 schools across 38 states and Washington D.C.
+Elective Pay has made these opportunities more accessible than ever, already opening the door for hundreds of projects across the country.

 Download these resources to learn how your district can take advantage of this opportunity.

-As the future of energy tax credits is at risk, you can help us size up what is at stake for our schools.
-Tell us about a clean energy project underway in your community.
+As the future of energy tax credits is at risk, you can stay informed about their status on our blog which is regularly updated with the latest information.
+You can also help us size up what is at stake for our schools — tell us about a clean energy project underway in your community.